-- A substantial number of students planned to stay in the same province after graduation (83%). - Among the services accessed, academic counseling (46%) and employment counseling (37%) were the most utilized. - Of the students surveyed, a collective 75% expressed satisfaction-either extremely or somewhat-with the current state of their institution in terms of its modernity.
+- A substantial number of students planned to stay in the same province after graduation (83%). - Among the services accessed, academic counselling (46%) and employment counselling (37%) were the most utilized. - When considering the technology at their institution, a combined 75% of students were extremely or somewhat satisfied with its up-to-dateness.